Student Spotlight: Ana Lastoviria, Coder Academy Melbourne

 Coder: Any study tips for anyone thinking about doing a coding bootcamp?

 Ana: Start teaching yourself to code right now.
-Go onto FreeCodeCamp or Codecademy and take a free HTML/CSS, Ruby, Git, CLI courses.
+Go take a free HTML/CSS, Ruby, Git, CLI course.
 That will help heaps during the bootcamp, you will be able to focus on the concepts rather than syntax.

 – You’ll feel overwhelmed most of the time, the bootcamp is a lot.
 Make sure you develop some mental techniques to ground yourself and remind yourself of your goals and progress.